 Several measures have been taken to streamline operations of the directly operated pharmacy chain, Nanohana Pharmacy, as shown below.
-Going forward, the company plans to nationally roll out pharmacies that have achieved these types of operational efficiency, as well as adapting these measures for implentation at affiliates.
+The company plans to expand these efficient pharmacy models nationwide and apply the same measures at affiliate locations.

 - Reduce time required to input medication history and register drugs to be reviewed: Tablet computers are provided to each pharmacist thus making work more flexible and enabling utilization of free time between dispensing work.
 Average time required for this task was reduced from 60 minutes to 30 minutes a day. - Reduce time spent on ordering drugs: Full adoption of in-house developed automated drug ordering system reduced the time spent on ordering drugs from a daily average of 30 minutes to less than 10 minutes. - Reduce patient waiting time: Improvement of waiting time measurement system helped identify causes of long waiting time.
 A successful case showed that waiting time was cut by about five minutes three months after the identified problem was solved. - Optimization of staffing: Setting standard working hours for pharmacists and staff (appropriate number of staff) for each pharmacy and installing management tools enabled the company to gauge appropriate staffing for any given week or any given day of the week.